When is the least expensive time to sail?

 We require a 25% deposit to reserve your charter and the balance will be due 90 days prior to your arrival.
 Payments are processed through Paypal and we send an online invoice for payment to your email address – it is not necessary for you to be a Paypal member.
 You may use any credit card you wish with the exception of American Express.

 Why do I have to pay the insurance deductible if I’m on a captained charter?

 You will have the boat to yourselves each night as well as use of the dinghy when the captain is not aboard, the damage deposit will cover this time period.

 What other additional costs can I expect?

 Taxi service is not included in your charter rate.
 You will receive the boat with full fuel, water and dinghy gas and must return with same.
-In a week you will maybe spend $100 on fuel & water, and groceries are whatever you purchase.
-Dockage and moorings are extras and will run $20-25 per night, dockage runs around $120 per night and of course anchoring is free.
+In a week for a sailing vessel you will maybe spend $100 – $150 on fuel & water, and groceries are whatever you purchase.
+Dockings and moorings are extras and will run $20-$25 per night, dockage runs around $120 per night and of course anchoring is free.
 If you are on a captained charter, at the end of your charter if you feel your captain provided exceptional service during your trip it is customary to tip your captain.
 The amount is entirely a personal preference however as a guideline, at least 20% of the captain’s fee (outlined in your invoice) is recommended.
 As credit cards can’t be processed for this, cash is very much appreciated.
 See this website as a guide to gratuity in the charter industry: What to Tip Your Captain on a Private Boat Charter

 What about provisions for the week?

 The rate does not include food or provisions.
 We of course have fully galleys on the boats equipped with pots & pans and typically guests provision for the week on their arrival day.
 We do however, have a local company that can handle this for you at an additional cost, please contact us for the details.